Computing shortest closed curves on non-orientable surfaces: Main Technical Result

 As a side note, this statement is true if we replaced $L$ by any system of loops.
 This is due to the fact that a curve that crosses each loop in such a system an even number of times is null-homologous and a simple closed curve is null-homologous if and only if it is separating.\qedhere \end{enumerate} \end{proof}

 Hence, orienting curves are non-separating, and their sidedness is prescribed by the genus.

-\section{Main technical result}
+\section{Main Technical Result}

 All our algorithms will use the following theorem.
-As a motivation, we first show how Theorems~\ref{T:Orienting} and~\ref{T:nonOrienting} follow from it, while postponing its proof until the end of the paper.
-The reader may as well skip this section at first reading, and come back to it later. \begin{theorem} Let $(\surf,G^*)$ be a cross-metric surface of Euler genus~$g$ and size~$n$.
+As a motivation, we first show how Theorems~\ref{T:Orienting} and~\ref{T:nonOrienting} follow from it, while postponing its proof until the end of the paper. \begin{theorem} Let $(\surf,G^*)$ be a cross-metric surface of Euler genus~$g$ and size~$n$.
 Let $k$ be an integer, $\rho:\Z_2^g\to\Z_2^k$ a linear map, and $A\subseteq\Z_2^k$.

 Then, for some (unspecified) canonical system of loops~$L$ that depends only on~$(\surf,G^*)$, we can compute in $O(g^38^kkn\log n)$ time a shortest closed curve~$c$ on~$(\surf,G^*)$ such that $\rho(\sigma(c,L))\in A$ (if such a curve exists).
 This curve is simple and has multiplicity at most two. \end{theorem}